Is Your Patient a Victim of Human Trafficking?

 Email: help@humantraffickinghotline.org

-Online Report: https://humantraffickinghotline.org/report-trafficking
+Online Report: humantraffickinghotline.org/report-trafficking

-Follow state laws regarding mandatory reporting to provide notification of patient abuse or neglect situations.
+- Report as required by state law regarding human trafficking.
 All states require reporting of child trafficking but may not require reporting for adults.
-While the HIPAA Privacy Rule allows the disclosure of protected health information without authorization in some circumstances, such as imminent danger, contact your risk manager or legal counsel if you are in doubt.
+While the HIPAA Privacy Rule allows the disclosure of protected health information without authorization in some circumstances—such as imminent danger—contact your risk manager or legal counsel if you are in doubt.
 Unless calling the authorities is mandatory or impending danger is suspected, it is best not to do so without the patient’s permission.

 Contact Us